murshidatv/murshidatv/README.md

 I’m **Murshida**, a software developer with a passion for building web applications using JavaScript, React, and Node.js.

 - 🌱 I’m currently learning ...MERN Stack
-- 💬 Ask me about ...jaascript,mongoDB
+- 💬 Ask me about ...javascript,mongoDB

 ### My Skills: